 1. Looked after children and all previously looked after children.
-Previously looked after children are children who were looked after including those children who appear (to the Trust as the admission authority) to have been in state care outside of England, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
+Previously looked after children are children who were looked after including those children who appear (to the Trust as the admission authority) to have been in state care outside of England, but ceased to be so because they were adopted.